 I was escorted to the hotel van, which drove us to a nearby Buddhist temple.

-I was given an hour to explore the temple grounds and take pictures while the hotel employee gave the alms to the monks residing at the temple.
+I was given an hour to explore the temple grounds and take pictures while the hotel employee gave alms to the monks residing at the temple.

 Nai Yang Temple Grounds